 This page is for the honors seminar associated with COMPSCI 446.
 Please see that page for details about the associated course.

 In this one-credit honors colloquium for COMPSCI 446, students will explore and discuss topics from the 446 curriculum in greater detail, with an intended focus on contemporary issues related to search engines -- for example, large language models, fairness, and/or explainability.
-Students will also collaboratively design programming project that builds on the programming project from 446.
+Students may also collaboratively design programming projects that build on the programming project from 446.

 All students will produce a final report and may implement the expanded programming project to replace part of that report.

-The seminar is under development, but will depend upon the course textbook (free) and also these articles, all of which are available freely online, though some may require that you download them from on campus:
+The seminar is under development, but will depend upon the course textbook (free) and also upon several articles that will be selected to be freely available online, though some may require that you download them from on campus.

 Your grade in this class will be based upon completing the readings as demonstrated by class participation in discussions (20%) and your final report (80%).
 The seminar cannot be taken pass/fail.